A1689-zD1

 A1689-zD1 is a galaxy in the Virgo constellation.
 It was a candidate for the most distant and therefore earliest-observed galaxy discovered as of February 2008, based on a photometric redshift.

-If the redshift, z~7.6, is correct, it would explain why the galaxy's faint light reaches us at infrared wavelengths.
+If its redshift of z = ~7.6 is correct, it would explain why the galaxy's faint light reaches us at infrared wavelengths.
 It could only be observed with Hubble Space Telescope's Near Infrared Camera and Multi-Object Spectrometer (NICMOS) and the Spitzer Space Telescope's Infrared Array Camera exploiting the natural phenomenon of gravitational lensing: the galaxy cluster Abell 1689, which lies between Earth and A1689-zD1, at a distance of 2.2 billion light-years from us, functions as a natural "magnifying glass" for the light from the far more distant galaxy which lies directly behind it, at 700 million years after the Big Bang, as seen from Earth.